flo80/MMM-chromecast/README.md

+**NOTE** *This module does not work anymore, due to changes in browser's security framework (https connections needed) and changes in the Google API (which MM does not support easily).*

 # MMM-chromecast
 MagicMirror<sup>2</sup> Module to cast from server to chromecast.
 This module enables the chromcast to load the content directly from the server, i.e., it does not mirror the browser tab.